 The Trustees of The Vitiligo Society meet regularly to agree on the general policy and strategy of the Society.
 They are all volunteers and are people who either have vitiligo or have been affected by the condition in some way.
 Trustees have the responsibility of monitoring the finances of the Society to ensure that money is well spent on matters of primary concern to its members.

-Simon became a Trustee in 2016 and was appointed Chairperson in 2020.
+John became was appointed Chairperson in 2021.

-Social Media & Community
+Social Media & VitLife Editor

 Natalie has been a member of the Society for over 20 years, she regards the charity as one of the ‘success factors’ that helped her understand and appreciate her indifferences.
 It was also at the Society where she first got to meet people that shared the same condition as her.